OpenSourceMeadery/OpenSourceMeadery/batchNotes/000-Prickly-Programmer/000-Prickly-Programmer.md

 **25nd of Nov** - 3m 57.8seconds per bubble.

 **28th of Nov** - The mead is getting pretty clear, I can see the individual LEDS in a mag light through the fermenter now.
 It's still a really dark purple color when a flashlight isn't shining through.
 With the flashlight shining through it looks a similar vibrant glowing red color as a health potion from any video game.
 It's quite beautiful to look at.

+**20th of Dec** - Added 4 tsp of Pectic Enzyme

+**2nd of Jan 2024** - SG 1.012, ~3ph stabilized with 1.25g of potassium metabisulphite and 1.92g of potassium sorbate.
+THIS SHIT IS SO CLEAR!

+**3rd of Jan** - Bottled.

+Notes for next time: Brew bags for tea.
+Bentonite before fermentation.
+Pectin Enzyme and maceration before fermentation.
+Easier to do primary in a bucket.
+TOSNA calculator for nutes.